Food Truck Vending

 Private Property (outside Center City and Harbortown vending district)

 Vending on private property is allowed with a Certificate of Zoning Compliance (CZC) issued by the Director of Planning and Zoning.
 To apply for a CZC, please call or email Jason Haremza at (585) 428-7761 or at email@example.com

 Vending at the Public Market requires authorization from the Supervisor of the Public Market.
 Vendors at the Market do not need a solicitor’s license, but must have all other applicable inspections.Vending at the Public Market requires authorization from the Supervisor of the Public Market.
 Vendors at the Market do not need a solicitor’s license, but must have all other applicable inspections.
 Contact Cindy DeCoste at (585) 428-6907 or firstname.lastname@example.org

-Vending is allowed at events that have been issued a permit by the Office of Special Events.
+Vending is allowed within footprints of events that have been issued a permit by the Office of Special Events.
 Event organizers should deal directly with the Special Events Office when food trucks will be present.
-Contact: Kara Osipovitch at (585) 428-6733 or firstname.lastname@example.org.
+If you have any questions about food trucks at special events, call Kara Osipovitch at (585) 428-6733 or send her an email: email@example.com

 Contact the City Clerk's Licensing Office at (585) 428-6617 or fill out the Food Truck Question Form.